 Now Winfrey is considering selling, refinancing or leasing-back portions of the 80,000-square-foot Harpo campus and tagged New York-based real estate firm Eastdil Secured to handle an exploratory team, according to Crain’s.
 The four-campus complex, with buildings on Washington Blvd., Aberdeen, May and Carpenter Streets, has more than 170,000 square feet of studio and work space still used for production and post-production for OWN programming.
 Operations and staff won't be affected by a lease-back or sell of the properties Winfrey assured company employees in a Sept.
 30 internal memo.

 The current real estate buzz around the West Loop puts Winfrey and her brand, once again, in the catbird seat.
-Back in 1990, when Winfrey's company chose the Near West Side as home for her studios, the neighborhood wasn’t the hip destination it is now.
+Back in 1990 when Winfrey's company chose the Near West Side as home for her studios, the neighborhood wasn’t the hip destination it is now.
 It was, to use a polite euphemism, a sketchy transitional area full of blight.
-Today, Winfrey’s old studio grounds has some of the trendiest neighbors, converted loft spaces, Star Chef-driven restaurants and splashy boutiques in the old meat packing district.
-Google Inc. setup its Chicago office space there.
+Today, Winfrey’s old studio grounds have some of the trendiest neighbors, converted loft spaces, star chef-driven restaurants and splashy boutiques in the old meatpacking district.
+Google Inc. set up its Chicago office space there.

 With West Loop prices on the rise, Winfrey’s business acumen — this time in real estate — is ripe for the payoff.